Log Forwarding Configuration

 target_log_type="azure_log_analytics"

-azure_workspace_key="" # can be "Primary key" or "Secondary key"
+target_azure_workspace_key="" # can be "Primary key" or "Secondary key"stdout

 Setting log forwarding to stdout:

-Setting log forwarding to DataDog system:
+Setting log forwarding to Datadog system:

 target_log_type="datadog"

-target_datadog_host="<datadog host e.g. datadoghq.com>" (required)
+target_datadog_host="<datadog host, for example, datadoghq.com>" (required)

 target_datadog_api_key="<datadog api key>"(required)